anantakrroy/UdemyFullStackCourse/README.md

 This folder has all the practice exercises that were a part of the Udemy Full Stack Beginner course by Devslopes.

-For more recent web development content refer to this [repo](https://github.com/anantakrroy/FullStackWebDevelopment).
+For more recent web development content refer to this [Full Stack Development repo](https://github.com/anantakrroy/FullStackWebDevelopment).